C-reactive protein (CRP) is an inflammatory

 Levels of C-reactive protein can be decreased by increasing

-consumption of fruits and vegetables.
+consumption of fruits and vegetables and by taking certain supplements

-How to Lower Elevated C
+How to Lower elevated C

 Eating more fresh fruits and vegetables is a safe and reliable way

-to decrease C reactive protein levels.
+to decrease levels.
 Foods high in

-fiber also lower C reactive
+fiber lower C reactive

 protein.
 Higher intake of n–3 polyunsaturated fatty acids from marine or fish is